cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 ### Use the glcoud CLI to create a regional cluster

 There are over 100 different flags available for the `clusters create` command and we are only specifying 10.
+Click on the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button for the `gloud` CLI command listed below to copy the command into your cloudshell console and then run that command.

 ```bsh
 gcloud container --project "REPLACE_GCP_PROJECT" clusters create "REPLACE_GITHUB_USER" \